dmccreary/learning-graphs/docs/case-studies/index.md

 a learning graph.
 If that is the case, the output of these prompts is located in the ```docs/prompts/learning-graph`` area.

+## Stages of Learning Graph

+There are two paths we have seen.
+Start with an existing textbook.
+Textbooks are usually oopyrighted by an author and publisher.
+So to keep out of legal issues, we don't have any examples of these.
+But we know these exist.
+If you do have an existing textbook or group of papers you can run them through an natural-language processing (NLP) tool to extract the entities, concepts and taxonomies.
+These process are well documented using the GraphRAG architectures.

+These cases studies focus on pure knowledge extraction from large-language models.

+## Steps Generative AI Driven

+- **Course Description** - we usually start with a generic course description as it would appear in a course catalog
+- **Bloom Taxonomy Refinements** - we refine the course description to fit Blooms't taxonomy which starts out with concept definitions and proceeds to creating hands-on skills for creating new content
+- **Concept Enumeration** - create a flat list of about 150 concepts ideally sorted from simple to complex
+- **Concept Dependencies** - for each concept, create a list of what other concepts it depends on
+- **Concept Taxonomy** - for all the concepts, create about ten classifications for all the concepts
+- **Content Generation** - once you have your concepts organized, you can then use this knowledge to create various content

 ## Circuits

 This was the course that I worked on with [Sharat Batra](https://www.linkedin.com/in/sharatbatra/)